 Starting from the parking lot at Jasper Forest Overlook, the route descends a slope, winds through badlands strewn with much petrified wood, crosses a dry wash and the old wagon trail, then passes below a group of buttes and climbs to a grassy mesa, ending with a short loop around a promontory at its northern tip.

-The trail is rarely traveled, and not evident once beyond the initial petrified wood area.
+The First Forest Point Trail is rarely traveled, and not much evident once beyond the initial petrified wood area.
 Besides the fossils and the pastel-colored mounds, the route also passes a few petroglyph panels and a selection of springtime wildflowers, golden mariposa lily

 perhaps the most eye-catching.